-- SEC.
-67. Civil Liability in Case of Conviction.
-Without prejudice to administrative sanctions that may be imposed in proper cases, a conviction under this Act or Republic Act No. 3019 shall carry with it civil liability, which may either consist of restitution for the damage done or the forfeiture in favor of the government of any unwarranted benefit derived from the act or acts in question or both, at the discretion of the courts. - SEC.
-68. Liquidated Damages.
-All contracts executed in accordance with this Act shall contain a provision on liquidated damages which shall be payable in case of breach thereof.
+SEC.
+67. Civil Liability in Case of Conviction.-Without prejudice to onal Library of the Philippines NLP00JR062003mar170036.tif administrative sanctions that may be imposed in proper cases, a conviction under this Act or Republic Act No. 3019 shall carry with it civil liability, which may either consist of restitution for the damage done or the forfeiture in favor of the government of any unwarranted benefit derived from the act or 'acts in question or both, at the discretion of the courts.

+SEC.
+68. Liquidated Damages.-All contracts executed in accordance with this Act shall contain a provision on liquidated damages which shall be payable in case of breach thereof.
 The amount thereof shall be specified in the IRR.

-ARTICLE XXIII
+Article XXIII